Categories

 Dweck, C.S.
 (2006) Mindset: The New Psychology of Success.
 New York: Random House.

-Hooks, b.
+hooks, b.
 (1994) Teaching to Transgress: Education as the Practice of Freedom.
 New York: Routledge.

 Kolb, D.A.
 (1984) Experiential Learning: Experience as the Source of Learning and Development.
 Englewood Cliffs, NJ: Prentice Hall.